mikbe/commandable/README.md

 ## Version History ##

-2012-01-20 - Version: 0.2.4
+2012-01-20 - Version: 0.3.0

+* Added ability to disable screen clearing and to set your own screen clear escape code.
+(Based on [John Sumsion](https://github.com/jdsumsion)'s idea)
+* Decoupled screen clearing from coloring; you can have either or both.
 * Fixed bug that disabled help output in silent mode. (fixed by [John Sumsion](https://github.com/jdsumsion))
-* Added ability to disable screen clearing.
-[John Sumsion](https://github.com/jdsumsion)
+* Fixed bug that didn't label the default method if screen colors were off.
-* Removed monkey patch to FileUtils.
+* Removed monkey patch from FileUtils.
 It was more philosophical than necessary.
+* Changed terminal coloring gem back to official the term-ansicolor from my own fork now that my changes have been pulled into it.
+* Code clean up.
+While mostly not a real refactor I've separated out the code into functional groups (aka files).

+To do

+* Removed Widget example - which was making the examples too tightly coupled to HashModel.
+* Added some more examples.
+* Updated docs to reflect changes.

 2011-09-27 - Version: 0.2.3